smart-on-fhir/fhir-bulk-data-docs/README.md

 This FHIR Operation initiates the asynchronous generation of data files for all patients or a group of patients contained in a FHIR server.

+Note: Only data the client application has security/authorization to view should be returned.

 #### Endpoint - All Patients

 ```GET [fhir base]/Patient/$export```